gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "So what're you going to do?"
 Laeuc asked.

-"Traps," Gaeston confided, lowering his voice.
-"We set traps everywhere.
-Forecastle Road, here in town–everywhere.
+"I don't know."
+Gaeston waved his arm.
+"Ambush them.
 Take the sons of chocolate merchants one at a time, even things up a little."

-"The only traps I know how to make are rabbit traps," Laeuc said.
-"These are pretty big rabbits."

-Gaeston growled in disgust.
-"You're as bad as the rest of them."
-He attacked the dark soil with his hoe, muttering under his breath.

-FIXME: Queçenne does something to upset Matthieu

-"No, no, sh, no, you didn't do anything bad," Queçenne said, wiping her eyes.
-"I'm just scared."
+A few strides away, Matthieu clutched a half-full bucket of weeds and watched the argument with growing concern.
+"Wh-what are they?
+Mad about?" he asked plaintively.

+"Nothing," Queçenne said beside him.
+It was her turn to look after Matthieu.
+She had pleaded with her mother to have someone else do it, but Saedanne had said in her don't-even-start voice that it would do Queçenne good to pick herself up and get back to things.

+"B-but–" Matthieu started.

+"I said *never mind*!"
+Queçenne snapped.
+"Saints, could you just–oh.
+Oh, no, I'm sorry."
+She got to her feet and put her arms around him as he started to cry.

-"I'm scared too," Matthieu said, child's eyes in a grown man's face, child's fear in a grown man's voice.
-"I don't want to hide."
+"I'm scared," Matthieu said, child's eyes in a grown man's face, child's fear in a grown man's voice.

-"We won't have to hide," Queçenne said soothingly.
-"We–"
+"Sh, sh, it's all right," Queçenne said, hugging him.
+"I'm sorry.
+I'm sorry.
+I shouldn't have said that.
+It's just–I'm scared too.
+We all are."

+And then shouts came from the terraces above them.
 "They're here!
 They're here!"
-The shouts came from the terraces above them.

 The soldiers marched into Starboard Town in two columns, their helmets gleaming in the sun.
 Each man wore a steel breastplate, and had a